Homotopy transfer and formality: Applications

 In this subsection, we denote by $K$ a finite extension of $\QQ_p$.
 The residue field of the ring of integers of $K$ is isomorphic to $\mathbb{F}_q$ for $q$ some power of $p$.
 We denote by $\ell$ a prime number different from $p$ and we denote by $h$ the order of $q$ in $\FF_{\ell}^{\times}$.

-Let $X$ be a complement of a hyperplane arrangement in a complex vector space.
-We say that $X$ is defined over $K$ if there exists a hyperplane arrangement in a $K$-vector space that becomes isomorphic to the one defining $X$ after extending the scalars along an embedding $\iota:K\to\mathbb{C}$.
+For us, a complement of a hyperplane arrangement over a field $L$ is the complement of a finite collection of affine hyperplanes in $\mathbb{A}^n_L$ viewed as a scheme over $L$.
+We say that a complement of hyperplane arrangements $X$ over the complex numbers is defined over $K$ if there exists an embedding $\iota:K\to\mathbb{C}$ and a complement of a hyperplane arrangement over $K$ denoted $\mathcal{X}$ such that $\mathcal{X}\times_K\mathbb{C}$ is isomorphic to $X$.

-\begin{theorem} Let $X$ be a complement of a hyperplane arrangement.
+\begin{theorem} Let $X$ be a complement of a hyperplane arrangement over the complex numbers.
 Assume that $X$ is defined over $K$.
 Then the dg-algebra $C^*(X_{an},\ZZ_\ell)$ is $(h-1)$-formal \end{theorem}

 \begin{proof} Indeed in that case, by standard comparison results in \'etale cohomology, we have a quasi-isomorphism of dg-algebras